-The proposed development is contrary to the national and local development restraint policies applicable to the green belt and the functional floodplain and the benefits of the development are not considered to outweigh the harm the development would cause in terms of Green Belt, Flood Risk, Ecology, Landscape, Rights of Way and Highways issues.
+Therefore this report continues to advise the Regulatory and Appeals Committee that the proposed development is contrary to the national and local development restraint policies applicable to the green belt and the functional floodplain and that the benefits of the development are not considered to outweigh the harm the development would cause in terms of Green Belt, Flood Risk, Ecology, Landscape and Air Quality issues.
 Taking development plan policies and other relevant material considerations into account it is therefore recommended that planning permission is refused, for the detailed reasons set out in the report at Appendix 1.